 Naturally, little concrete information is known about the distant future when thinking of the obscure aspects of our lives.
 What will our home life be like in half a century’s time?
 How will we live?
 Will we feel more empowered?
 As all facets of society have the potential to change radically after 50+ years of innovation, four main aspects of daily life that will impact you personally — regardless of age, gender, race or creed — have been targeted for discussion in this set of posts.
 They each hypothesize the emergence of some drastic developments that would hurtle us into the world of tomorrow (in the most exciting ways possible).

-The democratization of information connectivity amongst the human race in the 2050s caused old fears of mass data collection to be put aside.
-For those who choose it to, the technology around them can learn from their habits, mistakes and successes.
-In 2076, governments will now subsidize individuals with baseline skillets and knowledge to live in areas conducive to their personal success; individual welfare is considered to be an integral piece of society’s overall mission — to improve the lives of humans, our relationship with the Earth and each other.
-A pragmatic, biologically-driven societal paradigm of ‘for-its-own-sake’ environmentalism led to the creation of a new system where human byproducts are now utilized as the ‘raw materials’ for other important industrial needs.
+Thanks to the internet of things (IoT), the blockchain and other established decentralized technologies, the democratization of information connectivity amongst the human race in the 2050s caused old fears of mass data collection to be put aside.
+For those who choose it, the technology around them can learn from their habits, mistakes and successes, improving their lives in the process.
+In 2076, governments subsidize individuals with baseline skillets and knowledge to live in areas conducive to their personal success; individual welfare is considered to be an integral piece of society’s overall mission — to improve the lives of humans, our relationship with the Earth and each other.
+A pragmatic, biologically-driven societal paradigm of ‘for-its-own-sake’ environmentalism led to the creation of a new system where human byproducts are now utilized as the ‘raw materials’ for important industrial needs.

-#Lifeinthefuture #Sustainablefuture #Biosphere #Climatesolutions #Homeofthefuture #Gridofthefuture #Farmofthefuture #Renewableenergy #Equality #Climateadaptations #Energyindependence #Artificialintelligence #Biomimicry #Dataanalytics #Selfsufficiency #PositiveFuture #2076
+#Lifeinthefuture #Sustainablefuture #Biosphere #Climatesolutions #Homeofthefuture #Gridofthefuture #Farmofthefuture #Renewableenergy #Smartgrids #Climateadaptations #Equalityforall #Energyindependence #Artificialintelligence #Biomimicry #Dataanalytics #Selfsufficiency #PositiveFuture #2076

 Are Vertical Villages The Answer To An Eco-Future?.
 (2016).
 [Image].
 Retrieved 9 May 2020, from http://www.designcurial.com/news/are-vertical-villages-the-answer-to-an-eco-future-4830252.